a math equation

 Science and You: Why it Matters and How to Make it Through

-While the math requirements aren’t heavy for nursing, science is.
-And it’s critical for you to understand how the human body works, both to understand nursing concepts and to do excellent work in your future career as a nurse.
+It is critical for you to have a deep understanding of how the human body functions, not only to grasp nursing concepts but also to excel in your future career as a nurse.

 However, studying for science requires some tweaking to normal memorization techniques.